The Night Before Christmas (1941 film): Trivia

 This short was aired as part of the MeTV Christmas special titled "MeTV's Super Colossal Cartoon Christmas" that was hosted by characters from Toon In with Me and Svengoolie.

-Additionally, it is also one of the first 2 Tom and Jerry Christmas-themed shorts produced by Metro-Goldwyn-Mayer, followed by The Tom and Jerry Comedy Show (1980s TV series) episode; Snowbrawl (co-produced by MGM Television and Filmation).
-Later on, Ted Turner acquired the rights for Tom and Jerry and other characters from MGM Cartoon Studio in 1986 (later merged with Warner Bros. since 1996), here are some of Tom and Jerry Christmas-themed specials as follows: Tom and Jerry Tales (2006 TV series) episode: Ho Ho Horrors, several direct-to-video Holiday movies starring Tom and Jerry including; Tom and Jerry: A Nutcracker Tale (2007 film) & Tom and Jerry: Snowman's Land (2022 film) and several episodes (including 1 TV special) from The Tom and Jerry Show (2014 TV series) including; Tom and Jerry: Santa's Little Helpers (2014 TV special), The Plight Before Christmas & Dragon Down the Holidays.
+It is also one of the first two Tom and Jerry Christmas-themed shorts produced by Metro-Goldwyn-Mayer, followed by The Tom and Jerry Comedy Shows "Snowbrawl" episode (co-produced by MGM Television and Filmation).
+Ted Turner acquired the rights for Tom and Jerry and other characters from MGM Cartoon Studio in 1986 (later merged with Warner Bros. since 1996).

+Other Tom and Jerry Christmas-themed specials are the Tom and Jerry Tales episode "Ho Ho Horrors", several direct-to-video holiday movies starring Tom and Jerry (including Tom and Jerry: A Nutcracker Tale and Tom and Jerry: Snowman's Land) and several episodes (including one TV special) from The Tom and Jerry Show (2014), including Santa's Little Helpers, The Plight Before Christmas and Dragon Down the Holidays.

-The phenomenon where Tom attempt to revived Jerry is also being reused in 1960s Tom and Jerry short film, Snowbody Loves Me this time by wrapping Jerry in the scarf and drink a warm Schnapps.
+The phenomenon where Tom attempts to revive Jerry is also reused in the 1960s Tom and Jerry short film, Snowbody Loves Me, this time by wrapping Jerry in a scarf and having him drink a warm schnapps.